square/anvil/FORK.md

 ## Blockers

 Before trying to use KSP component merging, check this issue to see if any of the issues listed there affect you: https://github.com/ZacSweers/anvil/issues/16.
+KSP1 is fully supported, KSP2 may have upstream blockers while it's in beta.

 ## Installation